proxima-tools/proxima/README.md

 ### External dependencies
 1. Install [Python3](https://www.python.org/download/releases/3.0/) and [SymPy](http://www.sympy.org) for  for symbolic inconsistency checking.

-2. Install [Matlab/Simulink] and set up your environment for the Java API as described [here](https://nl.mathworks.com/help/matlab/matlab_external/setup-environment.html).
+2. Install Matlab/Simulink (2016b preferred) and set up your environment for the Java API as described [here](https://nl.mathworks.com/help/matlab/matlab_external/setup-environment.html).
+(Typically, you'll have to add ```matlabroot/bin/<arch>``` to your system environment variable, where ```<arch>``` is your computer architecture.
+For example, win64 for 64–bit Windows machines, maci64 on Macintosh, or glnxa64 on Linux.)